-The deduction includes: \$480 per year for each full-time student and not counting earned wages in excess of \$480 per year.
+The deduction includes: \$480 per year for each full-time student and not counting earned wages in excess of \$480 per year, amount to be adjusted by HUD according to the CPI-W annually.

 In order to qualify for the deduction, each adult in the household who is a full-time student (18 years of age or older, not including the head of household or spouse), must provide proof (from the school) that verifies their student status which includes a complete transcript (with the current term).
 A school transcript must be provided at Intake, recertification and as required by SDHC.